-In addition to Fred P. Lampropoulos (whose biography is included above under "Directors Whose Terms of Office Continue"), we have included the following information related to our other executive officers:
+In addition to Fred P. Lampropoulos (whose biography is included above under "Nominees for Election as Directors"), we have included the following information related to our other executive officers:

 Education: B.S. (business administration with accounting emphasis), Sonoma State; Certified Public Accountant (Inactive)